LLNL/Caliper/README.md

 Caliper is a performance instrumentation and profiling library for HPC (high-performance computing) programs.
-It provides source-code annotation APIs for marking regions of interest in C, C++, and Fortran code, as well as a set of built-in performance measurement recipes for a wide range of performance engineering use cases, such as lightweight always-on profiling, event tracing, or performance monitoring.
-Alternatively, users can create custom measurement configurations for specialized use cases.
+It provides source-code annotation APIs for marking regions of interest in C, C++, Fortran, and Python codes, as well as performance measurement functionality for a wide range of use cases, such as runtime profiling, event tracing, and performance monitoring.

-Caliper can either generate simple human-readable reports or machine-readable JSON or .cali files for automated data processing with user-provided scripts or analysis frameworks like [Hatchet](https://github.com/LLNL/hatchet) and [Thicket](https://github.com/LLNL/thicket).
+Caliper can generate simple human-readable reports or machine-readable JSON or .cali files for automated data processing with user-provided scripts or analysis frameworks like [Hatchet](https://github.com/LLNL/hatchet) and [Thicket](https://github.com/LLNL/thicket).